ds-mbappe/tiptop-editor/README.md

 ```

-##### 🎨 Of course, I will continue to improve this project over time, as I have many more ideas (more extensions, more customizations, etc..)
+##### Of course, I will continue to improve this project over time, as I have many more ideas (more extensions, more customizations, etc..)
+##### Emoji Extension, Image extension, and more coming in next updates 🏃‍♂ ...

-I will also continue to update this Readme with relevant information.
+I will also document the Changelogs and releases, as well as continue to update this Readme with relevant information.

 *If you have any suggestions/recommendations to improve this project, any feedback is much appreciated (PRs welcome) !*
 *I also encourage you to open up *Issues* if you find releveant bugs inside the package.*